alimodev/simple-phpunit/README.md

 #### Adding Tests with Patterns

 You can add tests with pattern using the addTestFuncsWithPattern() method.
+The * works as the wildcard for matching test function names.
 ```PHP
 $unit->addTestFuncsWithPattern('testThat*');
 $unit->addTestFuncsWithPattern('testWith*', 'Arg1');